hobbo91/BetterBright/README.md

 | `2`   | hold both triggers + tap D-pad: **Up = brighter, Down = dimmer** (hold to ramp) |

 Both schemes stop at the dimmest/brightest end of your list (no wrap-around).
-In mode `2`, holding the D-pad auto-repeats through the levels, and L/R + Display does nothing (the triggers are reserved for the combo).
+In mode `2`, holding the D-pad auto-repeats/ramps through the levels.

 **`dim_level`** - how dim the screen goes when the PSP idles. `AUTO` (default) uses the second-lowest value in your list; or set a specific `0`-`100`.
 Only has